-• Family medicine doctor: A family doctor treats patients of all ages.
-A family doctor provides preventive care (immunizations and check-ups), care for acute

-- Internal medicine doctor: Internal medicine doctors diagnose and treat the diseases that affect the body's organs or the body as a whole.
+- Family medicine doctor: A family doctor treats patients of all ages.
+A family doctor provides preventive care (immunizations and check-ups), care for acute and chronic illnesses (such as asthma and diabetes), and health education.
+Some family doctors also take care of pre-natal patients and deliver babies. - Internal medicine doctor: Internal medicine doctors diagnose and treat the diseases that affect the body's organs or the body as a whole.
 A doctor who practices internal medicine is also sometimes called an internist.
 Internal medicine doctors care for adult patients. - Pediatrician: A pediatrician provides care to babies, children, and teenagers. - Nurse practitioner: An advanced practice nurse who is qualified to conduct physical examinations, select plans of treatment, order appropriate laboratory tests/procedures, prescribe medications, coordinate consultations and referrals, and provide health education. - Obstetrician/Gynecologist (OB/GYN): A doctor who specializes in the care of women.
 This includes pregnant women, women's reproductive organs, breasts, and sexual function.
 An OB-GYN may also offer primary care services. - Physician Assistant (PA): A licensed practitioner who has graduated from a PA program and is qualified to conduct physical examinations, select plans of treatment, order appropriate laboratory tests/procedures, prescribe medication, coordinate consultation and referrals, and provide health education.
 PA must practice under supervision of a doctor.